totalspectrum/spin2cpp/doc/c.md

 // define the delay between toggles
 #define TOGGLE_DELAY 40'000'000

-// size of stack for other COG bytes (should be at least 128)
+// stack for use by new COG
-#define STACKSIZE 256

-unsigned char stack[256];
+unsigned char stack[128];

 // arguments passed to the new COG
 // in this case, we pass a pin number and delay